 “I didn’t mean to summon you.”

 Of course he'd say that.
 I believed him, too.
-Deep down he might’ve hoped someone would come, mistaking his dreams for reality, but all the layperson knows about entering dreams is that it has something to do with the Underworld and it’s highly illegal.
-Not quite necromancy, but not any more acceptable.
+Deep down he might’ve hold a vague hope that this time someone would come, but all the layperson knows about entering dreams is that it has something to do with the Underworld and it’s highly illegal.
+Hardly more acceptable than necromancy.

 “I should remember to be more forthcoming with you,” I said.